George Mason University: Fairfax

-George Mason statue
+George Mason statue and Enslaved People of George Mason Memorial

 The bronze statue of George Mason on campus was created by Wendy M. Ross and dedicated on April 12, 1996.
 The 71/2 foot statue shows George Mason presenting his first draft of the Virginia Declaration of Rights which was later the basis for the U.S. Constitution's Bill of Rights.
 Beside Mason is a model of a writing table that is still in the study of Gunston Hall, Mason's Virginia estate.
-The books on the table—volumes of Hume, Locke and Rousseau—represent influences in his thought.
+The books on the table, volumes of Hume, Locke, and Rousseau, represent influences in his thought.

+In 2021, an Enslaved People of George Mason Monument designed by Perkins & Will was installed near the George Mason Statue.
+The memorial includes panels describing the lives of two of the enslaved at Gunston Hall: Penny, who was gifted by Mason to his daughter, and James, Mason's personal attendant.

 Arlington

-The Arlington Campus is situated on 5.2 acres in Virginia Square, a bustling urban environment on the edge of Arlington County, Virginia's Clarendon business district and 4 miles from downtown Washington, D.C.
+The Arlington Campus, named Mason Square in 2022, is situated on 5.2 acres in Virginia Square, an urban environment on the edge of Arlington County, Virginia's Clarendon business district and 4 miles from downtown Washington, D.C.
 The campus was founded in 1979 with the acquisition of a law school.
-In 1998, Hazel Hall opened to house the George Mason University School of Law (now Antonin Scalia Law School); subsequent development created Van Metre Hall (formerly Founders Hall), home of the Schar School of Policy and Government, the Center for Regional Analysis, and the graduate-level administrative offices for the School of Business.
+In 1998, Hazel Hall opened to house the Antonin Scalia Law School; subsequent development created Van Metre Hall (formerly Founders Hall), home of the Schar School of Policy and Government, the Center for Regional Analysis, and the graduate-level administrative offices for the School of Business.
 Vernon Smith Hall houses the Jimmy and Rosalynn Carter School for Peace and Conflict Resolution, the Mercatus Center, and the Institute for Humane Studies.
-The campus also houses the 300-seat Founders Hall Auditorium.
+The campus also houses the 300-seat Van Metre Hall Auditorium.
+A new building, Fuse at Mason Square, is scheduled to be completed in 2025.

 Transportation

-This campus is served by the Washington Metro Orange Line at the Virginia Square-GMU station, a campus shuttle service, and Metrobus route 38B.
-The rail station is located one block west of the campus.
-Arlington Rapid Transit or ART Bus routes 41, 42, and 75 also provide service at this location.
-The campus offers one electric vehicle charging station, five disabled permit automotive parking locations, three bicycle parking locations, and one Capitol Bikeshare location.
+The campus is served by the Washington Metro's Orange and Silver lines at the Virginia Square–GMU station, a campus shuttle service, and Metrobus, Arlington Transit (ART), and OmniRide buses.